qooxdoo/qooxdoo/docs/desktop/gui/forms.md

 Surely you've recognized the difference to the API of the form itself.
 Widgets are added to the form individually, but the renderer always gets a group of widgets at once.
-This gives the renderer additional information which it may need to render the form based on the number of groups rather then on the number of widgets.
+This gives the renderer additional information which it may need to render the form based on the number of groups rather than on the number of widgets.

-You may ask yourself why we didn't use the layouts we usually use in such scenarios if we ant to render widgets on the screen.
+You may ask yourself why we didn't use the layouts we usually use in such scenarios if we want to render widgets on the screen.
 It may be necessary for a renderer to contain even more than one widget.
 Imagine a wizard or a form spread out over multiple tabs.
 That wouldn't be possible using layouts instead of renderer widgets.